 Bringing Change to Life – Together

-Between 2022 and 2023, aqt collaborated with residents of Südliche Au and Walchenseeplatz to test real-life solutions for reducing private car use and enhancing public spaces.
-The project was not just about research—it was about experiencing, observing, discussing, and learning together.
+Between 2021 and 2024, aqt collaborated with residents of Südliche Au and Walchenseeplatz in a real-world laboratory to research on private car use and the potential of enhancing public spaces.
+The project went beyond research — it was about shared experiences, attentive observation, open discussions, and collective learning.

 Please visit muenchenunterwegs.de for the documentation and research results of the project.